deajan/osync/README.md

 osync
 =====

-A two way filesync script with fault tolerance, resuming, deletion backup and conflict backups running on linux and virtually any system supporting bash.
+A two way filesync script with fault tolerance, resume, soft deletion, conflictual file backups running on bash (linux, BSD and virtually any system supporting bash).
-File synchronization is bidirectional, based on rsync, and can be run manually, by cron, or triggered whenever a file changes on master.
+File synchronization is bidirectional, based on rsync, can be run manually, as scheduled task, or triggered on file changes.

 ## About